 It is true that in simple sentences most adverbs are placed directly after the verb most of the time.
 There are exceptions - including many adverbs of time.
 Not all the variation in position of adverbs is covered in the lessons - some just have to be learnt by noting usage in writing and in speech.
 The attached covers adverbs of time in compound tenses, but the placement in your example sentence is similarly determined.

-Position of adverbs with verbs in compound tenses
+Position of French Adverbs - with compound tenses

 I'm thinking that "plus tôt" means "earlier" in the sense that the alarm clock will be set to an earlier hour.
 I don't think that it would be logical to interpret "I will put earlier ..."